oktaytuncay/Kubernetes/kubernetes.md

               fieldPath: metadata.namespace
 ```

 The Nginx service requires these to read the configuration data from within the pod.
-And finally specify the ports used by the Ingress controller, which happens to be 80 and 443.
+And finally specify the ports used by the Ingress controller, which happen to be 80 and 443.

 1. Deployment Configuration File Additional v3